coder-chris/recon_tools/README.md

 # recon_tools
  recon_tools: Tools to support importing, exporting and reconciliation of data from JIRA, GoogleSheets and more..

+## Functional Todos
+- Extend recon_tools with methods to pick subsets of data
+- Extend recon_services - make abstract so key values are passed in
+- Abstract get_jira_components and get_jira_issues to take URL and project as parameters

+## Project Todos
+- Install rubocop
+- Release gem
+- Ensure correct relative paths etc for includes

 ## Accessing Google sheets

  In order to access Google Sheets you need to provide credentials to the script.